wendecoder/TokenizedBallot/README.md

 - **Hardhat**: Employed as the development environment for compiling, testing, and deploying smart contracts.
 [Link to Hardhat](https://hardhat.org/)

 - **OpenZeppelin Contracts**: Integrated for utilizing standardized and secure smart contract components, including ERC-20 and access control.
 [Link to OpenZeppelin Contracts](https://docs.openzeppelin.com/contracts/)

-Certainly!
-Here's the instruction section in a README format:

 ### Instructions